Blogs

 The problem?
 How on earth will you come up with another down payment with today’s real estate prices?

 The BRRRR method is a common real estate investing strategy that works well with the Toronto market.
-We’ll cover what BRRRR stands for, why it works for many investors, where it falls short, and how to invest in real estate with Lotly as an alternative if you prefer a more stress-free route.
+We’ll cover what BRRRR stands for, why it works for many investors.

 What does BRRRR stand for?